Anchor new approaches in the culture.

 The Lean-Agile Mindset informs another in the group of business practices—how the enterprise treats its suppliers and customers.

 The Lean enterprise takes the long view and enters into long-term partnerships with suppliers, which produces the lowest overall cost of ownership, instead of a series of near-term maneuvers that lower only the cost of a current deliverable.
 Indeed, the enterprise will engage directly in helping their suppliers adopt Lean-Agile thinking and may even participate in developing a supplier’s capabilities in that area.

 The SAFe enterprise also recognizes the critical importance of customers to the value stream.
 That realization means they are included in such key events as PI Planning, System and Solution Demos, and Inspect and Adapt (I&A).

 They take on the responsibility’s incumbent on a customer in a Lean-Agile ecosystem.
 These relationships are fostered by adopting a leaner approach to Agile Contracts.

 By now, substantial business benefits are growing daily.
 Improvements in quality, productivity, time-to-market, and employee engagement are meeting or exceeding expectations.
 So how do you sustain this over the long term?
-This is the subject of the next critical move: Sustain and Improve.
+This is the subject of the next critical move: Accelerate.